shh1574/multi-modal-dialogue-dataset/README.md

 ## Link to the dataset

-The dataset can be found at [drive_link](https://drive.google.com/drive/folders/12-Zz4MJTASJVlbncpSWvBVqLDe5_m5QU?usp=sharing).
+The dataset can be found at [here](https://drive.google.com/drive/folders/12-Zz4MJTASJVlbncpSWvBVqLDe5_m5QU?usp=sharing).

 ## Dataset Details

 There are 3 files in the above link.
 Each zip(or egg) file compressed json and npy format files for training and evaluation.
-Each line in the json file is a json consisting the following keys:`
+Each line in the json file is a json consisting the following keys:
 | Key | Description |
 |:--- |:---         |
 | dialog  | Dialogue context and response |